madjugglers/pattern-book/chapters/02_hello.md

 arguing, even with the book.)
 We were pleasantly surprised to find other people found our book helpful too!
 The pattern book can be used as a club passing guide or just a library of the patterns that we originated or find interesting.
-If you're from Madison, then it's a handbook to what we do twice a week on Thursdays and Sundays, and if you don't know the patterns already then you probably will.
+If you're from Madison, then it's a handbook to what we do twice a week, on Thursdays and Sundays, and if you don't know the patterns already then you probably will.
 This book is not intended to be an encyclopedia of all possible passing patterns (that would be a big book)!
 In fact, we don't include patterns just because